I go all over England, seeing the games, meeting the people, checking out the towns, looking for … something.

 The FA Cup, meanwhile, is a tournament for pretty much everybody, without a bracket or seedings, with several qualifying rounds before the First Round Proper.
 For somebody from down at Chichester’s level to make it that far is really something.
 They drew Bury in the First Round, but Bury had already gone out of business, so Chichester were into the Second Round.

 It’s hard to put into perspective, for the average American, a team playing a meaningful game 102 places up the rankings.
 In college football that’s a 1-AA school like Marist getting a playoff game at Miami.
-Chichester are in the Isthmian League South East Division, in the fourth tier of non-league football — the eight tier over all.
+Chichester are in the Isthmian League South East Division, in the fourth tier of non-league football — the eighth tier over all.
 In fact, last year they were a league below that, in the Southern Combination Football League, which they won to earn promotion.

 Maybe Butler making the Final Four is a better example.
 The point is, just about every football fan in England knew that Chichester City were playing at Tranmere, that it was on national television, that the money they’d bring in would sustain the club for years, and that it would be the biggest day in the club’s history.